MortonArb-CollectionsValue/OccurrencePoints/README.md

  >
  >OUTPUTS:<br>
  > ~ CSV of all occurrence points without lat-long but with locality description (need_geolocation.csv)<br>
- > ~ raw_split_by_sp folder with CSV of occurrence points for each target species (e.g., Quercus_lobata.csv)<br>
+ > ~ spp_raw_points folder with CSV of occurrence points for each target species (e.g., Quercus_lobata.csv)<br>
  > ~ Summary table with one row for each target species, listing number of points with valid a lat-long and number of points with locality description only (occurrence_point_count_per_sp.csv)

 ## 3-1_refine_occurrence_points.R

  Flags suspect points by adding a column for each type of flag, where FALSE = flagged.
-Most of the flagging is done through the 'CoordinateCleaner' package, which was created for "geographic cleaning of coordinates from biologic collections."
+Most of the flagging is done through the 'CoordinateCleaner' package, which was created for "geographic cleaning of coordinates from biologic collections," but GTS and RL flags are original.
 Flag columns include:
  - **.cen**: Flag records within 500m of country and province centroids
  - **.urb**: Flag records inside urban areas (based on rnaturalearth ne_50m_urban_areas shapefile)
  - **.inst**: Flag records within 100m of biodiversity institutions